 Response to questions in section 4 (clinical pharmacy services) produced more variable responses with 6 of the 15 questions producing less than 50% positive responses.
 A possible broad explanation for the decrease in positive responses could be that the overall capacity of hospital pharmacists has been further stretched since the baseline survey.
 Another possible explanation for this increase in negative responses could be that some respondents may now be familiar enough with the EAHP Statements surveys to know that if they give a negative response to a question they are then offered the opportunity to provide further feedback on an issue, which they wish to do.

 Examination of the five statements where the barriers to implementation were greatest revealed that barriers to implement the statements reported in 2016 are still in place.
 A major barrier to implementation was a lack of capacity to implement the statements.
 Interestingly, this barrier is mostly independent and not correlated to the number of pharmacists working in a hospital or in the country.
 Another highly ranked reason was that other healthcare professionals are doing this in the moment.
-As results from many projects prove, hospital pharmacists are very well accepted if they provide services to patients, the professions, who carry out these services in the moment, should be considered as partners for the future changes.
+As results from many projects prove, hospital pharmacists are very well accepted if they provide services to patients,, the professions, who carry out these services at the moment should be considered as partners for the future changes.

-As seen from the results of section C and Figure 11 the awareness of and the agreement with the Statements by hospital pharmacists have both been steadily increasing.
-This is an fundamental to implementing change.
-The slow or minor change in the other implementing indicators could be that implementation is a gradual process, so any changes on a large scale may be happening slowly and are not yet reflected in the survey results.
+As seen from the results of section C and Figure 11, the awareness of and the agreement with the Statements by hospital pharmacists have both been steadily increasing.
+This is fundamental to implementing change.
+The slow or minor change in the other implementation barrier supports the evidence that implementation is a gradual process, so any changes on a large scale happen slowly and are not yet reflected in the survey results.
 It should also be noted that this result measures average change across all countries, and that individual countries may have seen greater changes.
 The positive change in the level of awareness also reflects the activities of the EAHP Statement Implementation Ambassadors, suggesting that the implementation project should continue to be developed.
 Removing the main barriers such as insufficient staffing will take a long time, and increasing awareness is a necessary first step in this journey.
 EAHP provides a self-assessment tool to not only assess but also benchmark the implementation of the Statements with other hospital pharmacies in Europe.
 This gives a clearer, more individualised and detailed information to hospital pharmacies than the overall results of the surveys can provide.

 There are several limitations to this study.
 The first and most important limitation was that the number of responses from some member countries was very small, and hence did not allow a precise statistical evaluation at country level.
 The reason for this is that countries have a wide variety in the number of hospital pharmacies, which not always correlates with the number of inhabitants.
 The second limitation was the necessity to find a balance between the length of the questionnaire resulting in workload for responders and the level of detail sought in identifying the main implementation barriers.
 The limitation in comparing the 2018 results with 2016 is also the small numbers.
 Therefore, it is not clear whether changes are through different respondents or really changes in the situation.